ray-project/ray/doc/source/cluster/metrics.md

 """
 ```

-## Metric processing and collection
+## Processing and exporting metrics
-Similar to logs, there are a number of open source metric processing tools available such as [Vector][Vector].
-Choose the tools that better fit your needs to ingest the Prometheus metrics and export the metrics to the storage/management systems you want.
+If you need to process and export metrics into other storage/management systems, there are a number of open source metric processing tools available such as [Vector][Vector].

 [Vector]: https://vector.dev/